• Skip to primary navigation

 A baking dish filled with eggplant parmesan with pesto.

-This summer Eggplant Parmesan (aka Eggplant Parmigiana) takes eggplant slices coated in pesto, mozzarella cheese and Parmesan cheese, and layers them lasagna-style with a fabulous roasted tomato - red pepper sauce you'll want to use for everything.
+This summer Italian Baked Eggplant Parmesan Casserole (aka Eggplant Parmigiana) takes eggplant slices coated in pesto, grated mozzarella cheese and Parmesan cheese, and layers them lasagna-style with a fabulous roasted tomato - red pepper sauce you'll want to use for everything.

 If you want to simplify this recipe, use your favorite jarred pasta sauce.
 Or make the pasta sauce ahead of time.